 If we were going to do one big cost/ benefit analysis of ‘should you stay with this guy?’ a huge cost to you, would be the loss of your time.
 Time is the one commodity we can spend but we can’t buy.

-Rather than focusing on staying with him so you can keep him from meeting other women (you can’t, he explicitly said so) you are in fact keeping yourself from meeting other people who can give you what you want.
-(In fact if you’re single, I bet this may well be the reason why.…)
+Rather than focusing on staying with him so you can keep him from meeting other women (you can’t, he explicitly said so) you are keeping yourself from meeting other people who can give you what you want.
+(In fact, if you’re single, I bet this may well be the reason why.…)

 And let’s be clear again here, not only is he not going to give you what you want, your staying with him is only validating that how he’s acting is okay by you.

-Imagine two scenarios: he meets you, charms you, you have a great connection, then when he communicates he can’t offer you what you want, that you have the lady balls to walk away, not go back, and not check up on him.
-You walk away at the peak of your time together and really clearly show that you are valuing yourself above the attention of any guy.
+he meets you, charms you, you have a great connection.
+Then when he communicates he can’t offer you what you want, that you have the lady balls to walk away, not go back, and not check upon him.
+You walk away at the peak of your time together and clearly show that you are valuing yourself above the attention of any guy.
 You also send a clear signal to both him (and more importantly yourself) that you know you’ll easily be able to meet someone who is more aligned with what you want.
-You show tons of confidence.
+In the end, you show tons of confidence.

-Or scenario b which is he meets you, charms you, you have a great connection, then when he communicates he can’t offer you what you want, then you almost leave, but then you go back, then you hang around, then you feel sad because you’re trying too hard to juggle your feelings, then the quality of the dates between you becomes bad, and he pulls away even more, leaving you feeling like he is hurting you even more, when you are giving even more.
+He meets you, charms you, you have a great connection.
+Then when he communicates he can’t offer you what you want, you almost leave, but then you go back.
+Then you hang around, then you feel sad because you’re trying too hard to juggle your feelings, then the quality of the dates between you becomes bad.
+He pulls away, even more, leaving you feeling like he is hurting you, even more, when you are giving even more.

-Eventually the whole feeling between you becomes a bitter tug of war convincing him to give your relationship a chance, whilst the time you actually spend together becomes less and less enjoyable.
+Eventually, the whole feeling between you becomes a bitter tug of war convincing him to give your relationship a chance, whilst the time you spend together becomes less and less enjoyable.

 The doom scenario here is that after all this, he breaks up with you.